terragraph/terragraph-planner/docs/algorithm/line_of_sight/Cylindrical_Model.md

 ## Algorithm

-1. Find the rectangular projection of the oblique cylinder on xy-plane.
+1. Find the rectangular projection of the oblique cylinder on the xy-plane.
    Only consider DSM grid points that are inside this rectangular projection.
    Call these candidate obstruction points.
 2. For each candidate obstruction point, compute the shortest distance to the LOS direct path between the sites using the formulae above.
 If the distance is less than the Fresnel radius, LOS is blocked.
 For all such obstructions,